MileHacker Logo

 Historical Background

 Construction accelerated from the 1960s onwards, transforming vast desert lands into a sprawling residential and commercial area.
 The goal was to alleviate population density in older Cairo districts and contemporary housing, infrastructure, and amenities.
 Over decades, Madinat a Nasr grew into a primary hub, attracting middle and upper-middle-class families.
-It became known for its universities, government buildings, and comprehensive opportunities to shop.
+It became known for its universities, government buildings, and comprehensive shopping opportunities.

 Madinat a Nasr at a Glance